oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 Most Viewed
 -----------

-In the section you can see links to the pages most frequently visited by the uses with the period of the last ...
+This section displays links to the most frequently used pages.
+Every time you visit a page, OroCRM recalculates the statistics and updates the list.